wasiejen/Free-Snap-Tap/README.md

 ### Example Use Cases for Aliases (to show what is possible right now)

 - `-k,  p|10,  o|5,  i|15|3`
-  - when k is pressed , send p with a max delay of 10 ms, then o with may delay of 5 ms, then i with min delay of 3 ms and max of 10 ms (order of delays is free - it fetches the smaller one as min and the bigger one as max.
+  - when `k` is pressed , send `p` with a max delay of 10 ms, then `o` with max delay of 5 ms, then `i` with min delay of 3 ms and max of 10 ms
+  - (order of delays via `|` is free - it fetches the smaller one as min and the bigger one as max.
 - `+o,r,e,v,e,r,s,e,d,-left_shift,w,o,r,l,d,+left_shift`
   - when o is released writes "reversedWORLD"
 - `-o,-left_shift,h,e,l,l,o,+left_shift,w,o,r,l,d`